elirtf/opus/docs/streaming-playback.md

-# Streaming, playback, and browser behavior (Opus)
+# Streaming, playback, and browser behavior

 How **live** and **recorded** video flow in Opus today, and how that compares to common NVR/streaming patterns.